AlsuTurki/UD--Music-SQL-Database/README.md

 #Files

-the final presentation slides.
+- the final presentation slides.
-Queries.sql the sql query statement used.
+- Query, the sql query statement used.